toumorokoshi/greyhawk-language/docs/source/objectives.rst

 With readability in mind comes standardization.
-Humans are good at recognizing patterns, and Greyhawk relies on that strength by ensuring that there is only one idiomatic way of performing a particular function, and making tha idiomatic way easier than any other method.
+Humans are good at recognizing patterns, and Greyhawk relies on that strength by ensuring that there is only one idiomatic way of performing a particular function, and making the idiomatic way simple.

 Everything follows convention
 -----------------------------